 Castellani Art Museum Of Niagara University – Visit the Castellani Art Museum Of Niagara University to see over 5700 pieces of art by well-known artists such as Warhol, Picasso, Miro, Dali, Calder, and Nevelson.

-Niagara Falls Illumination – Once the sun goes down you do not want to miss the falls at night.
-They light up with lights and even a fireworks show.
+Niagara Falls Illumination – Once the sun goes down you do not want to miss The Niagara Falls fireworks show!
+It’s an amazing sight!